Guaranty Building (Hollywood, California): History

 Hollywood's Guaranty Building was built in 1923 by the Guaranty Building and Loan Association of Los Angeles by direction of its secretary and general manager Gilbert Beesemyer, (Note: According to Time magazine in 1931 and 1938, secretary and general manager Gilbert H. Beesemyer had embezzled eight million dollars from the company, for which he went to San Quentin Prison for 44 years.) with Charlie Chaplin and Cecil B. DeMille included as investors.
-The building features Beaux-Arts architecture and was designed by John C. Austin and Frederick M. Ashley, with John Austin and his partners noted at the time for their work on Los Angeles City Hall, Griffith Observatory, Cathedral of Saint Vibiana, Shrine Civic Auditorium, and Hollywood Masonic Temple.
+The building features Beaux-Arts architecture and was designed by John C. Austin and Frederic M. Ashley, the duo also responsible for Griffith Observatory and Memorial Branch Library.
 Upon completion, the building was appraised for $1,325,000 and over the years, its tenants have included Charlie Chaplin, Cecil B. Demille, Hedda Hopper, Al Jolson, Rudolph Valentino, and others.

 The building was hit hard by the Great Depression, with its owner Guaranty Building and Loan Association of Los Angeles declaring bankruptcy in 1930, an event that had ripple effects throughout Hollywood.
 Allstate Title Company moved into the location the following year and aided in the area's recovery.

-In 1979, the building was included in the National Register of Historic Places, and in 1984, the Hollywood Boulevard Commercial and Entertainment District was added to the register, with the Guaranty Building listed as a contributing property in the district.
+In 1979, the building was included in the National Register of Historic Places, and in 1985, the Hollywood Boulevard Commercial and Entertainment District was added to the register, with the Guaranty Building listed as a contributing property in the district.